lil-pixelbug/cornholiozone/README.md

 For questions, suggestions, or to report any issues, please tell me your issue on the site or contact me directly at [https://www.reddit.com/user/Eddsworld_Edd/].

 Thank you for being a part of the Cornholio Zone.
-I look forward to talking with you guys !!
+I look forward to talking with you guys!!